caspar/correctconsumer.com/content/blocks/1_about.md

 effectTimeout: 0
 ---

-Correct Consumer aims to combat the opioid crisis with a dual hardware-software approch.
+Correct Consumer aims to ensure that prescription medication is taken by the intended recipient.